Dextab Launches Cutting-Edge Trading Features With $TAB Token Integration

+(MENAFN- GlobeNewsWire - Nasdaq) Dextab is a new DeFi project with a suite of innovative trading functions.

-Paris, France, 11th November 2024, ZEX PR WIRE , Dextab is proud to announce the availability of new trading features for its community.
+Paris, France, Nov.
+11, 2024 (GLOBE NEWSWIRE) -- Dextab is proud to announce the availability of new trading features for its community.
 This is another milestone in the team's path to change DeFi.
 The $TAB token is at the core of the Dextab portal.
 The project brings a unique set of trader tools that include Limit Orders, Target Orders, and Stop-Loss.

 A close focus of the latest launch is on improving user experience and risk management in decentralized trading.
 Dextab is designed with a superhero theme interface, making it very easy for novice and professional users to use.
 This project strongly relies on decentralized smart contracts and focuses on asset security and control.